-The rise of Abd Al Rehman in Andalusia rang alarm bells in the courts of the Abbassid king Al- Mansur in Baghdad.
-And in 763, Abbasids invaded Al Andalus but this time the Umayyad prince managed to defend his kingdom.
-After the conflict, Abd Al Rehman restarted his development projects in Al Andalus.
-He ordered construction of roads and bridges to increase connectivity in the region.
+The rise of Abd Al Rehman in Andalusia rang alarm bells in the courts of the Abbassid king, Al- Mansur, in Baghdad.
+And in 763, Abbasids invaded Al-Andalus.
+But this time the Umayyad prince managed to defend his kingdom.
+After the conflict, Abd Al Rehman restarted his development projects in Al-Andalus.
+He ordered the construction of roads and bridges to increase connectivity and trade in the region.
 He brought Syrian agricultural expertise to Europe and started large-scale irrigation projects.
-His era was a period of religious coexistence; he allowed Christians and Jews to live in his territories but enforced taxation on them for the privilege.
+His era was a period of religious coexistence.
 He brought reforms in civil service and ordered the construction of the Great Mosque of Cordoba, which was an architectural masterpiece of the time and is visited even today, by a large number of tourists.

 The falcon of Quraysh is Abd al-Rahman, who escaped by his cunning the spearheads of the lances and the blades of the swords, who after wandering solitary through the deserts of Asia and Africa, had the boldness to seek his fortune without an army, in lands unknown to him beyond the sea.
 Having naught to rely upon save his own wits and perseverance, he nonetheless humiliated his proud foes, exterminated rebels, organized cities, mobilized armies, secured his frontiers against the Christians, founded a great empire and reunited under his scepter a realm that seemed already parcelled out among others.
 No man before him ever did such deeds